Configuration & Best Practices

 1. Environment Variables

 OrionORM uses DotEnv.jl to load database credentials and pool settings.
-Create a .env
+Create a .env file at your project root:

 DB_HOST=localhost